sniboboof/echorepo/README.md

+An echo server exercise for codefellows using sockets.

 server.py has function waitformsg() waitformsg just opens a socket at the local address at socket 7539 and waits for a connection when it receives a connection, it opens a stream and sends any data it receives until the connection is closed or it receives data of NULL value